ignite/cli/docs/contributing/contributing.md

     - [Preview Draft PRs on a Local Web Browser](#preview-draft-prs-on-a-local-web-browser)

-Thank you considering making contributions.
+Thank you for considering making contributions.
 We appreciate your interest in helping us to create and maintain awesome tutorials.

 - To set up your environment for success, follow our [technical set up](technical-setup.md) guidelines.